 3. Boat Pose

 Boat pose uses your core (abdominal) muscles.
 This area, also known as the solar plexus is known for creating heat in the body.
 Think, taking the sun and putting it in your core.
 Poses that utilize our core strength activate the Manipura Chakra.
-This is the area that is symbolized by the color yellow, and is known for power.
+This is the area that is symbolized by the color yellow, and

 When we do core strengthening poses we create heat in the whole body.
 Try these poses for a minimum of 15 minutes and you are sure to raise your internal temperature.
 You can’t do much to change what’s going on outside, but you sure can change the way you feel inside!